TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 2 - Performance Management/1.2.11-optimized-performance/_index.md

 #### Flow dependency

 A problem in your NSX Edge VM on the NSX Edge Cluster can impact a business VM sitting on another cluster, because of the traffic flow.
-If you don’t understand the flow, you can waste time troubleshooting at the wrong cluster.
+If you don't understand the flow, you can waste time troubleshooting at the wrong cluster.

 #### Version dependency

 There are valid reasons behind "What Works With What".
-It’s a known problem that not all versions of all components work well together.
+It's a known problem that not all versions of all components work well together.
 Drivers, Firmware, etc. can cause interoperability problem, which can manifest itself as performance.

 ## Consumer Layer